 When you set out to tell the client's story, remember that there are many competing stories.
 There are stories in the juror's heads.
 There is a story in the judge's head.
 There is a story told by the defense attorney.
 There is the defendant's story, witness stories, and stories the experts may tell.

 Now, analytical thinking has its place.
 But connecting your client with the jury isn't analytical.
 For the jury to make a connection with your client, and with you, the jury has to have a reason to care.
 That reason to care is emotional, not analytical.

 Imagine being single.
-You meet a person that you are interested in.
+You meet a person of the opposite sex that you are interested in.
 Trying to make a connection with that person analytically isn't going to work.
 The man could come up to the woman and say "I am taller than 90% of the men in the room."
 This may be factually true.
 He might say, "I am stronger than most."
 He might say, "I am smarter than the other men in this room."
 Again, these statements might be analytically true, but they won't help the man make a connection with the woman of his interest.
 The man might continue, "I can run fast.
 I don't eat much.
 And I will protect you better than the other men in this room."
-Again, these statements may be true, they are analytical, and the woman is going to walk over to somebody else in the room, rather than the man making all the factually true statements.
+Again, while these analytical statements may be true, the woman is going to run from this man who is making all the factually true statements.